prashant2028/prashant2028/README.md

 - 👋 Hi, I’m @prashant2028
-- 👀 I’m interested in  Graphics designing ,Web development, Photo and video editing.
+- 👀 I’m interested in Mobile app development, web development, Photo and video editing.
-- 🌱 I’m currently learning Web development and Python.
+- 🌱 I’m currently learning Web development and Mobile app development with Flutter.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...